-Step 3: Use sharp, sterilized shears to prune the jasmine.
-Doing so will encourage new growth and remove diseased, damaged, or tangled branches.
+Step 3: Use sharp, sterilized garden shears to prune your jasmine and promote growth.
+You can also remove diseased, damaged, or tangled branches as you prune.
 Just remember to prune right after the plant flowers so that it has time to recover by the next time it's ready to bloom.

 Step 4: If you notice branches growing in an awkward direction, prune them back and use a trellis or wire to retrain them.

 Proper feeding and pinching can help jasmine bloom throughout its growing season.
 Other than giving your plant its watering and lighting needs, here are some tips and tricks for getting it to produce its gorgeous flowers.

 Step 1: When your jasmine pushes out new growth, give it a blooming fertilizer every week; a diluted 7-9-5 fertilizer high in phosphorus works best for flower production.
 Do not use a fertilizer too high in nitrogen, as that will encourage foliage growth at the expense of blooms.

 Step 2: Pinch off spent blooms to help extend the blooming period.

 Whether you have a cutting that's ready to be transplanted or a full plant from the nursery, situating your jasmine in the garden is actually quite simple.
 The best time of year to plant your jasmine plant out in the garden is early summer or late autumn, so take note of the season before buying and transplanting your jasmine.

 With all of the tips above paired with the steps below, you'll be able to find a permanent home for your jasmine plant.

 Step 1: Pick a location for your jasmine plant.
 Make sure that it will get the right lighting (either partial shade or full sun) and temperature that it needs in this area.